tjcccc/rejsui/README.md

   })
 ```

-it will be transferred to such a JSX code:
+it will be parsed to such a JSX code:

 ```jsx
 <div className='article' style={{ padding: '2px 8px' }}>